 Causes of Gastroenteritis

-Many things can cause a cat to develop gastroenteritis, including the following:
+Many things can cause a cat to develop gastroenteritis, including (but not limited to) the following:

 Diagnosing Gastroenteritis in Cats

 If your cat is showing symptoms of gastroenteritis, your cat will need to be immediately seen by the veterinarian.
 The doctor will give your cat a full physical examination, obtain the cat's medical history, ask questions about how your cat has been acting at home, what it may have been exposed to out of the ordinary, and if there were any dietary changes.
 In addition, your vet may request the following:

 - A fecal sample can be taken to be examined for parasitic, bacterial, or fungal infections.
 If your cat is extremely ill, your vet may check the stool sample for HGE, which is a serious form of gastroenteritis often referred to as acute hemorrhagic diarrhea syndrome (AHDS).
 Red blood may be seen in the vomit and diarrhea but black, digested blood may also be present.